quaksil/sma-booktrading/README.md

 - The seller will make a higher offer.
 - When the buyer refuses the new offer (lower than 20% for example), the buyer will make a final proposal between the last offer and the 20%.
 - The seller processes the offer and can refuse or approve.
-- Once a seller approves, the buyer receives the approval and adds he seller to the waiting list until negotiation is done with other sellers.
+- Once a seller approves, the buyer receives the approval and adds the seller to the waiting list until negotiation is done with other sellers.
 - The buyer selects the lowest price possible, sends an approval to the best seller and receives a confirm then forwards it to the consumer.

 Handled ACLMessages: `conversationId`, `INFORM`, `PROPOSE`, `ACCEPT_PROPOSAL`, `REFUSE`, `CONFIRM`.